kongregate/kompatible/README.md

 ## User login

 Then we'll want to make sure the user is logged in.
-If they aren't, they will be redirected to the login form.
+If they aren't, they will be redirected to the site specific login form.

     $kompatible->login();